alextanhongpin/go-grpc-event/README.md

 }
 ```

-## Passing metadata from middleware to client interceptor
+## Passing metadata from middleware to client interceptor at Grpc Gateway

 When running the code, it will go through the middleware first before going through the client interceptor.
 Since the client interceptor cannot access the request context (authorization, jwt token), you want to get the context from the middleware first, and then pass it to the client interceptor.